OpenNetLab/AlphaRTC/README.md

 ### Option 2: Compile from Scratch
 If you don't want to use Docker, or have other reasons to compile from scratch (e.g., you want a native Windows build), you may use this method.

+Note: all commands below work for both Linux (sh) and Windows (pwsh), unless otherwise specified

 1. Grab essential tools

     You may follow the guide [here](https://commondatastorage.googleapis.com/chrome-infra-docs/flat/depot_tools/docs/html/depot_tools_tutorial.html#_setting_up) to obtain a copy of `depot_tools`